Information economics: Information asymmetry

 Information asymmetry means that the parties in the interaction have different information, e.g. one party has more or better information than the other.
 Expecting the other side to have better information can lead to a change in behavior.
 The less informed party may try to prevent the other from taking advantage of him.
 This change in behavior may cause inefficiency.
 Examples of this problem are selection (adverse or advantageous) and moral hazard.

 Adverse selection occurs when one side of the partnership has information the other does not and this can occur deliberately or by accident due to poor communication.
 A classic paper on adverse selection is George Akerlof's The Market for Lemons.

 The most common example of the Lemons Market is in the automobile industry.
 As suggested by Akerlof, there are four car types that a buyer could consider.
 This includes choosing either a new or used car, and choosing a good or bad car, or Lemon as it is more commonly known.
 When considering the market options there is possibility of purchasing a new lemon car as there is a used good car.
 The uncertainty that arises from the probably of purchasing a lemon due to asymmetric information can cause the buyer to have doubts about the car's quality and inherent outcome when purchased.
 This same dilemma exists in a multitude of markets where sellers have an incentive to not disclose information about their product if it is poor quality due to knowledge that the average standard across the industry from good products existing will boost their selling power.
-The asymmetrical information known about the car's quality can lead to a breakdown in the autombile industry's overall efficiency.
+The asymmetrical information known about the car's quality can lead to a breakdown in the automobile industry's overall efficiency.
 This is due to two reasons.
 Firstly, uncertainty between the buyers and sellers and secondly in the broader market where only sellers with below average vehicles will be willing to sell due to the reduced quality being represented.
 There are two primary solutions for adverse selection; signaling and screening.